01 Getting Started

 project settings > tools tab > custom variables

-3. Click on the Static Variables tab and add a global variable.
-For example, a default value of True.
+3. Click on the Static Variables tab and add a global variable, such as a default value of True.

 configure static variable